alichtner/artorithmia/my_process.md

 - Build Recommender
 - Build Webapp
 - Build API
+- Calculate distances between art from the Graphlab data and show the clustering

 ### Mini Task List
 - import json metadata for the image